leeseomin/timaeus/README.md

 ### Description

-It was created through the following my algorithms.
+It was created with the following my algorithms.

 https://github.com/leeseomin/collection